 A 2007 University of Iceland survey found that 62 percent of Icelanders believe in real-life elves.
-In fact, in 2014, protesters claimed a proposed highway would destroy an “elf church,” which to many was just a gigantic rock.
-Eventually, the “church” was moved to a safe place so that it would not be harmed and the construction continued.
-Though the rock weighed 70 tons and required a crane to move it, the preservation of places important to elves is of high importance to Icelanders.
+In fact, in 2014, protesters claimed a proposed highway would destroy an "elf church," which to many was just a gigantic rock.
+Eventually, the "church" was moved to a safe place so that it would not be harmed and the construction continued.
+Though the rock weighed 70 tons and required a crane to move it, the preservation of places important to elves is significant to Icelanders.

-The country’s elf history dates back to Viking-era poems in the year 1000.
+The country's elf history dates back to Viking-era poems from around the year 1000.
 To Icelanders, these elves are not tiny figures who build toys for Santa; they actually look very much like humans and can range in size.
-Many believe that grave misfortune will befall those who dare to build in elf territory, even though it cannot be seen—hence the “church” preservation.
+Many believe that grave misfortune will befall those who dare to build in elf territory, even though it cannot be seen—hence the "church" preservation.

 Janis Joplin left $2,500 in her will for her friends to have a party.